intentor/adic/README.md

 If the component is not found on the game object, it will be added.

-**Note**: every resolution of a transient prefab will generate a new instance.
+**Note:** every resolution of a transient prefab will generate a new instance.
 So, even if the component resolved from the prefab is destroyed, it won't generate any loose references in the container.

 ```cs
 //Binding prefab to itself...